cstratopoulos/camargue/README.md

     ./cmr_install.h -B

-which runs a "bare" install with nothing other than Concorde and CPLEX.
+which runs a `B`are install with nothing other than Concorde and CPLEX.

-In either case, `cmr_install.sh` will then invoke `configure.sh` to generate a config.hpp file and make appropriate edits to the `Makefile`.
+In either case, `cmr_install.sh` will then invoke `configure.sh` to generate a `config.hpp` file and make appropriate edits to the `Makefile`.
 You can double check both of these to see if everything looks right.